Abilify: 7 things you should know

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances; discontinue immediately and seek urgent medical advice.

-- May interact with a number of drugs, including benzodiazepines, carbamazepine, fluoxetine, and itraconazole.
+- May interact with several drugs, including benzodiazepines, carbamazepine, fluoxetine, and itraconazole.
 See prescribing information for a full list of interactions.

 - May be administered with or without food.